kermitdafrog8/tde-slackbuilds/README.md

 ---

 ***Other command line options*** that can be used to set some build parameters:
 * TDE_MIRROR= - override the trinitydesktop.org geoIP redirector to use https - example, *https://trinitydesktop.mirrorservice.org/trinity*.
-URLs @ https://www.trinitydesktop.org/mirrorstatus.php
+URLs for this and other locations are @ https://www.trinitydesktop.org/mirrorstatus.php
 * BUILD= - sets the package build identifier, overriding the SlackBuild default of 1
+* GCC_VIS=0 - override setting gcc visibility if it has been set ON in tdelibs

 ---